 Sure, it has its moments, amazing benefits and perks, but it takes a lot out of you.
 But the more I think about being on reserve and being at the bottom of the flight attendant food chain (I am second to last in my base, so it cannot get any worse than that), I realize how much it has taught me about myself.
 There are a lot of life lessons and like any job it has its highs and lows.

-What Are the Levels of A Flight Attendant?
+There Are Levels of Being A Flight Attendant

 So, the difference between being a reserve and being a lineholder contrasts BIG in a way that affects lifestyle, money, and relationships.
 I have a reserve line – a set amount of hours per month even if I do not fly that many hours – and a set amount of days off.
 However, I have no idea where I will be going until four hours before a flight takes off.
 So, reserves get the stick end of trips OR we can land a six-day Hawaii and Guam trip because the company needed an extra stew last minute.

 Being a reserve sounds good right?
 Getting paid to sit at home even if you do not fly.
 But you’re on call so you end up spending the full day glued to your phone, lazing around watching Hulu and Netflix because you didn’t want to risk leaving the apartment in case you got a call.
 It can also start to take a toll on those who actually WANT to fly, but cannot because us reserves cannot pick up a trip if we just “want” a trip.
 When you are on reserve, you ARE just a number to the company, a.k.a a backup flight attendant when they need you.